serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 ## Adding Items to Basket

 The first feature we want to implement is adding items to the basket.
-To write your fist mutation, go to the Playground in the Graphcool Console.
+To write your first mutation, go to the Playground in the Graphcool Console.
 If you have not yet created an account you can perform the queries directly in this in-browser IDE: [Serverless Webshop GraphiQL](https://api.graph.cool/simple/v1/cj0rpuog7fqzo0118tk1hnens?query=%7B%0A%20%20allItems%7B%0A%20%20%20%20name%0A%20%20%7D%0A%7D)

 First, list all existing items: